craftcms/commerce/docs/adding-to-and-updating-the-cart.md

 In the above example we:

 - Allowed a customer to input a `note` with a text field.
-- Allowed a customer to choose an option called 'engraving' with 2 prepared values.
+- Allowed a customer to choose an option called `engraving` with 2 prepared values.
-- Allowed a customer to choose an option called 'giftwrap' with 2 prepared values.
+- Allowed a customer to choose an option called `giftwrap` with 2 prepared values.

 ::: warning
 The options and notes param data is not validated.
 A user could submit any data.
 Use front-end validation.
 :::

-Once the order is complete, the notes and options can be found in the View Order screen.
+Once the order is complete, the notes and options can be found on the View Order page.

 <img src="assets/lineitem-options-review.png" width="509" alt="Line Item Option Review.">

-# Options uniqueness
+## Options uniqueness

 The options data submitted to the line item are hashed into an `optionsSignature` for uniqueness.
 If you submit the same purchasable ID to the cart with different option data, two line items with be created.

 Another way to think about it is that each line item is unique based on the combination of `purchasableId` and `optionsSignature`.

-# Adding multiple purchasables to the cart
+## Adding multiple purchasables to the cart

 You can add multiple purchasables to the cart in an update cart form.
 You supply the data to the controller in a different format.
 All purchasables IDs are supplied in a `purchasables` form array like so: